iosphere/elm-i18n/README.md

 + Compile-time errors for incomplete translations.
 + Compile-time errors are limited to the incomplete language, so you can continue shipping updates and fixes for the other languages.
++ Get started with a new language quickly by exporting all strings for an existing language, replacing all value in the CSV with "TODO" and then import the CSV for the new language, which will create all `Translation` modules.

 ## Disadvantages